Donald Trump Plans To Give His Own Children A $4B Tax Break, While TrumpCare Takes Insurance From 22M Poorest

-Donald Trump is pushing a tax plan that would give a $4 billion tax cut to his own children, meanwhile the TrumpCare plan being pushed through the Senate would take healthcare away from 22 million of the poorest Americans.
+Donald Trump is pushing a tax plan that would give a $4 billion tax cut to his own children.
+Meanwhile, the TrumpCare plan being pushed through the Senate would take healthcare away from 22 million of the poorest Americans.

 As criticisms of the GOP’s healthcare reforms mount, there is increased attention on the steps Donald Trump and Republicans appear ready to take to benefit the richest of Americans while pulling the safety net out from many of the poorest.